 From a Humble Start

-But what's a few hundred million between billionaires?
-Whether Bezos is first, second or third on the list, there's no denying that one of the Internet's first tycoons has changed multiple facets of society, starting with the way we shop while also touching on areas as varied as television, journalism and aerospace.
+So how much money does Jeff Bezos have?
+A lot.
+But whether he is first, second, or third on the list of the richest people in the world (he's usually in the top three), there's no denying that one of the internet's first tycoons has changed multiple facets of society, starting with the way we shop while also touching on areas as varied as television, journalism and aerospace.

-The most famous version of the Bezos bootstrap story starts with him selling books online from his Seattle garage in 1995 and goes all the way through Amazon's recent acquisition of Whole Foods Inc. for $13.7 billion, giving Amazon a massive and instant brick-and-mortar retail presence.
+The most famous version of the Bezos bootstrap story starts with him selling books online from his Seattle garage in 1995 and goes all the way through Amazon's acquisition of Whole Foods for $13.7 billion, giving it a massive and instant brick-and-mortar retail presence.
+And don't forget about his conquest of space through Blue Origin.

-This guide seeks to fill in what happened between the humble start and today.
+This guide seeks to fill in what happened between Bezos' humble beginnings and today.

-Born in Albuquerque, N.M. in 1964, Bezos is the son of Jacklyn and Ted Jorgensen.
+Born in Albuquerque, New Mexico in 1964, Jeff Bezos is the son of Jacklyn and Ted Jorgensen.
 His mother was 17 and still in high school when he was born.
-At a young age Bezos showed curiosity for how things worked.
+At a young age, Bezos showed curiosity for how things worked.
 He used a screwdriver to take apart his crib when he was only a toddler.
 When he was older, he built an alarm system to keep his siblings out of his room.

-His mother and his biological father divorced when Bezos was one.
-When he was four, she married Miguel Bezos, who had moved to the U.S. from Cuba when he was 15.
+His mother and biological father divorced when Bezos was 1.
+When he was 4, she married Miguel Bezos, who had moved to the U.S. from Cuba when he was 15.
 Bezos took his stepfather's name and shortly after the wedding, the family moved to Houston where Miguel worked for Exxon as an engineer.

 Selecting a Name